radimsmid/doc.bigclown.cz/docs/core-module-setup-windows.md

 ## How to upload firmware over USB

 After compiling the firmware.
-Press `Ctrl + Shift + P` in the Visual Studio code.
+Press `Ctrl + P` in the Visual Studio code.
 The cursor will jump to the top command line.
-Press the backspace to delete the `>` symbol.
 Now write `task` and it will display you all the make targets the Makefile contains.
 We are interested in the `dfu` task.
 So execute command `task dfu`.

 <img src="images/core-module-setup-windows/task-dfu.png" alt="Visual studio code" />